unicode-org/icu/docs/processes/cldr-icu.md

 and regenerate from step 4.

 If the data is OK , other sources of failure can include:

-* Problems with the CLDR-ICU conversion process (pehaps some locale data is not getting converted properly; go back to step 3, adjust and repeat from there.
+* Problems with the CLDR-ICU conversion process (perhaps some locale data is not getting converted properly; go back to step 3, adjust and repeat from there.
 * Problems with ICU library code that may not be using new resources properly.
 Fix and repeat from step 8.